 Bali is very affordable.
 The currency is Indonesian Rupiah.
 You can change money right in the airport.

 - Hotels: There are amazing expensive resorts in Bali and really cool, inexpensive places too.
 There are terrific accommodations at every price point.
-See our 10 Tips for Bali First Timers to get recommendations.
+See our 9 helpful tips about money in Bali to get recommendations.

 - Transportation – The main transportation in Bali is a scooter.
 Cost is 60,000-100,000 IDR ($4-7 USD) per day.
 Taxis are very affordable but mostly for trips that include your luggage.
 The 45 minute ride from the Airport to Uluwatu is less than 20 USD.